 Again, the email must be tailored to the needs of the reader.
 The more personalized, the more relevant, the better the performance.

-We can’t always be right about what the next logical step is for the interested reader (maybe the email is forwarded).
+We can’t always be right about what is the next logical step for the interested reader (maybe the email will be forwarded).
 Therefore, alternative links should also be available in the footer.
 So especially for those who scroll all the way down because they are still looking for something.
-In this way, interested readers can find an approach to the topic that suits them.
+In this way, interested readers can find a suitable approach to the topic.

 Our Mautic Template